mcdomx/rideapps/README.md

 (Please note that Heroku limits the amount of time that files are stored on the server, so a GPX file may become stale after a few hours and no longer be available for download.)

 ## Application Design
 The application is built using Django and deployed using Heroku.
 Locally, the app was designed using sqlite3 as a database and uses PostgreSQL on Heroku.
-Bootstrap is heavily used for elements.
+Bootstrap is heavily used for page formatting and behavior.

-Pages are built using Django Templates and page functionality is driven by Javascript.
+Pages are built using Django Templating and page functionality is driven by Javascript.
 Care was taken in the design to separate front-end from back-end decisions and behavior.
 Front-end functionality that is the responsibility of front-end developers is handled in JavaScript while back-end database work is handled by Python and Django.
 For example, Django does not drive any HTML output.

 Javascript is separated into files for each page on the site.
 This was done in an effort to separate code and keep maintenance isolated to functions of the app.
+Some code duplication exists, as a result; however, I felt this was better than a single JavaScript file that contained a large amount of code for all the pages.

-Google Maps API is used to display the map on the view route page.
-The API is restricted to the published domain, so hiding the map API was not necessary.
+The Google Maps API is used to display the map on the view route page.
 Routes are displayed on maps.
 This is done by sending a request to the server in order to get the GPX file's latitude and longitude points in the file.
 Back on the client side, the points are added to a polygon which is added to the map.

-In order to get Django templating variables into JavaScript, I used <script> tabs to capture the {{}} value in a var variable which effectively becomes a global variable in JavaScript.
+In order to get Django templating variables into JavaScript, I used <script> tags to capture the {{}} value in a var variable which effectively becomes a global variable in JavaScript.
 The other option was to create an AJAX call to Django for the data, but since this data was already on the client side, making another call to the server seemed inefficient.

+### Google API Key
+The Google API is restricted centrally to the published domain, so hiding the map API was not necessary.
+Despite this, I still tried to hide it and left the code in that I developed.